Berezhany

-Berezhany (Бережани /uk/; Brzeżany; ברעזשאַן) is a small city in Ternopil Raion, Ternopil Oblast, western Ukraine.
+Berezhany (Бережани /uk/; Brzeżany; ברעזשאַן) is a small city on the Zolota Lypa river, administratively subjected to the Ternopil Raion of Ternopil Oblast in the historical region of Galician Podolia in Ukraine.
 It lies about 50 km from the administrative center of the oblast, Ternopil.
 Berezhany hosts the administration of Berezhany urban hromada, one of the hromadas of Ukraine.
 Population:

 History

+Middle Ages

-The first written mention of Berezhany dates from 1374, when the village was granted by the Governor of Galicia and Lodomeria Vladislaus II to Ruthenian boyar Vas'ko Teptukhovych.
-Shortly afterwards, in the 14th century it became a part of Poland and became the property of a noble family from Buchach — members House of Buczacki, later Sieniawa.
+The first written mention of Berezhany dates from 1375, when the village which was then part of the Kingdom of Poland, was granted by the Governor of Galicia and Lodomeria Vladislaus II to Ruthenian boyar Vas'ko Teptukhovych.
+In 1416 the ownership was confirmed by Polish king Władysław II Jagiełło, however it is unknown if the village mentioned in the document was located on the same site as the modern city.
+The first certain mention of Berezhany in documents comes from the 1469 lustration of the royal domain of Ruthenian Voivodeship.
+In 1510 the village was ruined by Vlachs, and in 1512 and 1515 was devastated by Tatars.

+Under the rule of Poland Berezhany was the property of a noble family from Buchach — members House of Buczacki, later Sieniawa.
 As Mikołaj Sieniawski, a notable Polish military commander and politician envisioned a seat of his family there, on March 19, 1530, King Sigismund I of Poland granted the village a city charter modelled on the Magdeburg Law.
-The document, among other privileges, granted the new town of Brzeżany, as it was called prior to 1945, with: two markets yearly, one for the day of Our Lord's Ascension and the other for the day of Saint Peter in Chains, that are to be held every year.
-As to weekly fairs these are to be held every Friday, although with respect to the rights of other nearby towns.
-Thus, the town is to allow each and every tradesman, cart driver or businessman, regardless of his or her state, gender, faith or rite, to arrive to the town of Brzeżany for trade.
+The document, among other privileges, granted the new town of Brzeżany, as it is called in Polish, with two markets, one for the day of Our Lord's Ascension and the other for the day of Saint Peter in Chains, that were to be held every year.
+As to weekly fairs, these were to be held every Friday, although with respect to the rights of other nearby towns.
+Thus, the town was to allow each and every tradesperson, cart driver or businessman, regardless of his or her state, gender, faith or rite, to arrive to the town of Brzeżany for trade.